-For a breast MRI, you have to lie inside a narrow tube, face down on a special platform.
+For a breast MRI, you have to lie face down on a special platform inside a narrow tube.
 The platform has openings for each breast that allow the image to be taken without pressing on the breast.
 Contrast material may be injected into a vein to help the MRI show more details of the breast tissue.

 MRI scans can take a long time — often up to an hour.
 It is important to remain very still the entire time.
-Lying in the tube can feel close and might upset people with a fear of enclosed spaces.
+Lying in the tube might upset people with a fear of enclosed spaces.

 American Cancer Society recommendations for finding breast cancer early

 The American Cancer Society (ACS) recommends the following guidelines for finding breast cancer early in women without symptoms: